 - the improvement of primary and secondary education through the implementation of various teachers' and learners' support programmes;

 - the diversification and strengthening of the local economy through support to small- and medium-scale enterprises; and

 - working hand-in-hand with local authorities to strengthen their capacity and facilitate the development and implementation of their strategic plans.

-The Rössing Foundation has been working in partnership with the Ministry of Education, Arts and Culture since Namibian independence in 1990.
+The Rössing Foundation has been working in partnership with the Ministry of Education, Arts and Culture since Namibia's independence in 1990.
 The partnership encompasses activities such as strengthening the capacity of teachers and learners, leadership and management programmes, resource sharing and exchanging expertise between the partners.

-To this end, the Rössing Foundation built and operates three stateof-the-art English, Mathematics and Science centres in the towns of Arandis and Swakopmund in the Erongo Region and in Ondangwa in the Oshana Region.
+Rössing Foundation continued to manage its three English, Mathematics and Science centres in the towns of Arandis and Swakopmund in the Erongo Region, and in Ondangwa in the Oshana Region.

 the hub of support programmes, not only for learners and teachers, but also for Namibian communities.